dfsp-spirit/vplg/README.md

 Each top-level directory contains one software part of this package.

-- 'plcc': Protein-Ligand Contact Computation (PLCC) is the main part of PTGLtools computing topology graphs of three-dimensional protein structures
+- 'PTGLgraphComputation' (formerly labeled PLCC) is the main part of PTGLtools computing topology graphs of three-dimensional protein structures
 - 'web': files for the PTGL web server
 - 'splitpdb': splits a multi-model legacy PDB file into single PDB files of one model
 - 'graphletAnalyzer': finds graphlets in graph modeling language (GML) files
 - 'bk': implementation of the Bron_Kerbosch algorithm to find cliques
-- 'vpg': [closed] graphical user interface for PLCC
+- 'vpg': [closed] graphical user interface for PTGLgraphComputation

 This is just the README for the code repository, see the doc/ subdirectory for help with the software in this repo.
-For example, find the documentation of PLCC in [/plcc/doc](https://github.com/MolBIFFM/PTGLtools/tree/master/plcc/doc).
+For example, find the documentation of PTGLgraphComputation in [/PTGLgraphComputation/doc](https://github.com/MolBIFFM/PTGLtools/tree/main/PTGLgraphComputation/doc).

 ## Installing

-Both the 'splitpdb' and the 'plcc' directories contain not only the source code but the full Netbeans projects, so you should be able to open them directly if you use the Netbeans IDE.
+Both the 'splitpdb' and the 'PTGLgraphComputation' directories contain not only the source code but the full Netbeans projects, so you should be able to open them directly if you use the Netbeans IDE.
 To use the software, simply build & compile the project.

 ## Websites

 - [PTGLtools website](http://www.bioinformatik.uni-frankfurt.de/tools/vplg/)
-- [PTGL website](http://ptgl.uni-frankfurt.de/): the website PTGLtools' PLCC fills with data
+- [PTGL website](http://ptgl.uni-frankfurt.de/): the website PTGLgraphComputation fills with data
 - [Molbi group](https://www.uni-frankfurt.de/57211826/People)

 ## License